mrismanaziz/Reforestation/README.md

-## Why did Dracula lie in the wrong coffin?
-He made a grave mistake.
+## Why did the m&m go to school?
+Because it wanted to be a Smartie!